microsoft/USBuildingFootprints/README.md

 ### Will there be more data coming for other geographies?

 Maybe.
 This is a work in progress.

-### Should we import the data into OpenStreetMap?

-Maybe.
-Never overwrite the hard work of other contributors or blindly import data into OSM without first checking the local quality.
-While our metrics show that this data meets or exceeds the quality of hand-drawn building footprints, the data does vary in quality from place to place, between rural and urban, mountains and plains, and so on.
-Inspect quality locally and discuss an import plan with the community.
-Always follow the [OSM import community guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines).

 ## External References